Close Menu

 The judge needs to know the physical and mental symptoms that come from your disability.
 It is very important that you explain your symptoms using numbers and examples.
 So, if your back hurts, you cannot simply say “my back hurts.”
 Instead, you need to describe how back pain limits you.

 For example, you could say that your back pain limits your ability to lift.
 Then, to explain it you could state, “I can’t lift more than ten pounds without feeling shooting pain.
 I can’t lift the dog food or the groceries anymore.”
 If you explain how your back pain limits you with numbers (less than 10) and an example (dog food), then the judge will understand your limitations.
-Find out more about the judge’s questions.
+Find out about the judge’s hearing questions.
 Also, find out what mistakes not to make at your hearing.

-CANNON DISABILITY HAS THE EXPERIENCE YOU NEED TO WIN BENEFITS
+OUR SSD LAW FIRM HAS THE EXPERIENCE YOU NEED TO WIN BENEFITS

 At our law firm, we have 30 years of experience helping clients win in court.
-We have won thousands of SSD and SSI cases.
+We have won thousands of SSDI and SSI cases.
 Don’t go to court without an attorney who understands Social Security law.
 Your future income is at stake.
 You need to hire a firm that is on your side and can help you win the benefits you deserve.

 You also need to hire an attorney without worrying about whether you can pay attorney fees.
-At Cannon Disability, we work on a contingency fee basis.
-This means if you do not win benefits, then you do not owe an attorney fee.
+We are only paid if we win your case.
+That is right.
+If you do not win benefits, then you do not owe an attorney fee.
 Therefore, hiring us creates no financial risk for you.
-If we win your SSD benefits, then the attorney fee comes from your back due benefit payments.
-Legal experience wins benefits.
-Hire the best Social Security law firm near you.
-Contact us for help today.
+Once we win your SSD benefits, then the attorney fee comes from your past due benefit payments.